 Each semester, the ADJust Lab evaluates a need for Research Assistants.
-There are two ways to become involved as an RA:
+There are three ways to become involved as an RA:

 1. The Juvenile Risk Assessment study is an ongoing, large scale project, for which new RAs are selected at the end of every spring semester for a full calendar year.
 The purpose of the study is to test diagnostics to improve treatment and risk assessment for youthful offenders in Ingham County.
 Research Assistants are primarily responsible for data entry, literature searches and reviews, analyses and presentations for court personnel, and file management tasks.